tommybobbins/DayNightGlow/README.md

 DayNightGlow
 ============

 Raspberry Pi and PiGlow day/night light.
 This is a set of scripts designed to provide similar light to Sunshine and Nighttime.
+It uses the piglow.py Python module from Jason Barnett @Boeeerb: https://github.com/Boeeerb/PiGlow

 It uses the Astral python package to calculate sunrise, sunset and solar noon.
 It then calculates for each of the 7 colours in a PiGlow how much light of each of those colours should be showing.
 It calculates the intensity of the light (between 0 and 255) around a normal distribution.
+It therefore requires the scipy packages.
+Instructions for installing both these are found in sunny.py

+    $ sudo apt-get install python-scipy
+    $ sudo pip install astral
+    $ sudo mkdir /home/pi/LOGGING
+# To run automatically:
+# Add the following above the exit 0 in the /etc/rc.local
+# /usr/bin/python /home/pi/DayNightGlow/sunny.py &

 For example, for the colour red, we think of seeing it at Dawn and Dusk, for a short period of time, but quite brightly.
 So we calculate a normal distribution with a High Q (low mu of 0.04) and full brightness (255).